 Opaeakaa Falls Hike Directions

 We parked in the main parking lot and began walking along the road towards the falls.
 Following the road, we kept walking until a green fence began.
 We stepped over the railing of the road and walked behind this green fence.
 It is a little steep and slippery but stays right next to the fence.
-Follow it for about fifty yards ducking under tree branches until you can see more a defined trail down the hill.
+Follow it for about fifty yards ducking under tree branches until you can see more of a defined trail down the hill.
 By this stage, you would be level with the falls and you are actually going to hike down the hill to the top of the falls.

-This hike is quite difficult, has steep and dangerous drop-offs and was very, very slippery.
+This hike is quite difficult, has steep and dangerous drop-offs, and was very, very slippery.
 I would recommend it for experienced hikers only.
 The Sleeping Giant Hike is an easier alternative, which is also nearby.